Get your second year house SORTED!

-There are a couple of options for bills; you can do each bill individually and pay through direct debit, or some companies do an all-inclusive package which means you pay one sum.
-This is sometimes more expensive than if you do it on your own.
-But, it can save a lot of hassle.
+There are a couple of options for bills; you can do each bill individually and pay through direct debit, or some companies do an all-inclusive package which means you pay one sum and they sort the bills for you.
+This is sometimes more expensive than if you do it on your own, but, it can save a lot of hassle.
 It’s up to you but make sure you do your research!

 3. Collecting your keys

 Now, this is when it starts to get a bit more exciting!
 You will have to talk to your estate agent or landlord about when you can collect your keys but once you have them in your hand, it will feel very real.
 Let the excitement begin!
 This does also come with the task of sorting your inventory...

 Your landlord/letting agent might tell you to fill out an inventory form, this where you will need to go round checking the condition of the property and the items in it.
 These are essential for resolving deposit disputes at the end of your tenancy.
 A good idea is to take pictures of everything once you move in and also when you move out, just in case.

 Now for the exciting part, this is where you can really make it homely.
 Head to places like B&M or IKEA where you can get some new decorations for cheap, your house can all chip in for decorations in the communal areas.
 Remember you're living in this property for a year so make it somewhere you can chill out and relax.
 Just double-check your contracts as you don't want to start sticking up posters and then realise you're not allowed blue-tac on the walls!
 Check your contract whether you're allowed to put up posters or pictures as some won't allow you to use blue-tac on the walls.